fantom2208/java-x_o-game/README.txt

         and set a proper distributionUrl there:
             distributionUrl=https://services.gradle.org/distributions/gradle-6.1-all.zip

-        2) windows shape is not scallable and not fit to small screens
-           solution: define how to change dimension of window
-           when: tbd
         3) for 2 players function checkGameWinner() calls twice for 1 change for 1 player onece for 1 change.
 Not critical, but need to find reason